-- 2.12 The water content of the primary food commodity and food in its dried, dehydrated or concentrated form can be derived from: - (a) laboratory test results of water content of a food sample before and after drying, dehydration or concentration; and/or - (b) generally accepted data (e.g. food composition database) regarding the water content of the processed food and its unprocessed counterparts. - 2.13 It is important to note that water content of a food sample before and after drying or dehydration may vary with a number of factors including species, seasons, geographical locations, processing requirements, etc. Therefore, direct laboratory analysis of water content of the food sample before and after processing would provide a better estimate of the "conversion factor".
+- 2.12 The water content of the primary food commodity and food in its dried, dehydrated or concentrated form can be derived from: - (a) laboratory test results of water content of a food sample before and after drying, dehydration or concentration; and / or - (b) generally accepted data (e.g. food composition database) regarding the water content of the processed food and its unprocessed counterparts. - 2.13 It is important to note that water content of a food sample before and after drying or dehydration may vary with a number of factors including species, seasons, geographical locations, processing requirements, etc. Therefore, direct laboratory analysis of water content of the food sample before and after processing will provide a better estimate of the "conversion factor" for adjusting the change in the concentration of the metal in the food concerned caused by the process of drying or dehydration.
 If generally accepted data is used, the trade should ensure that the data sources are accurate and reputable.
 Examples of food composition databases from adjacent regions are listed in Annex II.